-In 2000, Start Early (formerly known as the Ounce) developed the first Educare school to serve children and families on the South Side of Chicago.
+In 2000, Start Early developed the first Educare school to serve children and families on the South Side of Chicago.
 At the time, the community was rebuilding after the demolition of the Robert Taylor Homes, one of the largest public housing developments in the country.

 Since then, we’ve partnered with diverse communities and early childhood champions to build a national network of 25 birth-through-age 5 Educare schools and improve access to quality early education across the country.
 Our shared goal is to help our most vulnerable children enter kindergarten ready to learn.
 Start Early serves as the backbone organization of the Educare Learning Network, providing strategic alignment and functional support to the Network and our partners.